-Status and condition of the radio tower located on the Town Common
+Title of Item: Status and condition of the radio tower located on the Town Common

-Abstract: City staff, along with the LBA Group, will present the current conditions of the radio tower on the Town Common and results of a relocation allocation as required by the Federal Communications Commission.
+Explanation: Abstract: City staff, along with the LBA Group, will present the current conditions of the radio tower on the Town Common and results of a relocation allocation as required by the Federal Communications Commission.

 Explanation: Following direction of City Council at its May meeting, City staff worked with the LBA Group, Enviro Assessments East, Inc., and Tower Engineering Professionals to complete an assessment of the condition of the radio tower on the Town Common.
 Currently WOOW, an AM radio station, and W201AO, an FM transmitter that broadcasts part of the public radio line-up, broadcast from the radio tower.
 The LBA Group, a Greenville, NC, firm specializing in all issues related to radio stations, their establishment and expansions, was contracted to provide City staff with guidance in this area.
-Immediately, the age and condition of the tower were identified as a significant concern by LBA.
-Due to concerns about the structural condition of the radio tower, LBA was asked to analyze the broadcast and coverage area requirements for the stations broadcasting on the tower and to identify the required steps to relocate broadcast capabilities, if this was a direction to be pursued by the City Council.
+Immediately, the age and condition of the structural condition of the radio tower, LBA was asked to analyze the broadcast and coverage area requirements for the stations broadcasting on the tower and to identify the required steps to relocate broadcast capabilities, if this was a direction to be pursued by the City Council.
 This is a required step by the Federal Communications Commission (FCC) in the analysis for aging radio towers that could be decommissioned.